-- Yorktown as a community highly values recreation and athletics, as evidenced by the numerous sports clubs and very intensively used recreational facilities. - Interest is not just limited to team sports like soccer, football, and baseball, but also individual activities like biking, walking, and running. - Cyclists can be seen all over Town during the warmers months of the year. - Many Yorktown residents simply enjoy the outdoors by hiking in places like Turkey Mountain, going to the beach at Junior Lake or Sparkle Lake, or swimming at the Shrub Oak pool, taking their children to the local playground, or walking the dog on their neighborhood streets. - Yorktown has an abundant supply of parkland, exceeding national standards for park acreage.
-In the future, enhancing recreational opportunities will not be primarily about setting aside more land for recreational purposes, but about making strategic improvements that make the park system responsive to demographic shifts - According to national standards, towns need a mix of different types of parks: small pocket parks within walking distance of their houses; neighborhoods parks with ballfields and other limited recreational facilities; and community parks with unique amenities like hiking trails, swimming pools, regulation-size fields, running tracks, and indoor fields or gyms. - Priorities identified through the technical analysis and community outreach process include: creation of an interconnected greenway network; expansion of athletic facilities; provision of an indoor recreational facility; addition of parkland in the hamlet business centers and built-up neighborhoods; improved access to existing parks; and high standards of maintenance in all parks. - The effort to establish a greenway network can dovetail with efforts for open space and natural resource conservation.
+- Yorktown as a community highly values recreation and athletics, as evidenced by the numerous sports clubs and very intensively used recreational facilities. - Interest is not just limited to team sports like soccer, football, and baseball, but also individual activities like biking, walking, and running. - Cyclists can be seen all over Town during the warmers months of the year. - Many Yorktown residents simply enjoy the outdoors by hiking in places like Turkey Mountain, going to Junior Lake or Sparkle Lake, or swimming at the Shrub Oak pool, taking their children to the local playground, or walking the dog on their neighborhood streets. - Yorktown has an abundant supply of parkland, exceeding national standards for park acreage by orders of magnitude.
+In the future, enhancing recreational opportunities will not be primarily about setting aside more land for recreational purposes, but about making strategic improvements that make the park system even more enjoyable. - According to national standards, towns need a mix of different types of parks: small pocket parks within walking distance of their houses; neighborhoods parks with ballfields and other limited recreational facilities; and community parks with unique amenities like hiking trails, swimming pools, regulation-size fields, running tracks, and indoor fields or gyms. - Priorities identified through the technical analysis and community outreach process include: creation of an interconnected greenway network; expansion of athletic facilities; provision of an indoor recreational facility; addition of parkland in the hamlet business centers and built-up neighborhoods; improved access to existing parks; and high standards of maintenance in all parks. - The effort to establish a greenway network can dovetail with efforts for open space and natural resource conservation.
 It can also provide greater opportunities for walking and biking to parks and recreational sites.
-This provides a particularly convenient way for children to reach sports practice and games.
+This provides a particularly convenient way for children to reach sports practice and games. - During Task Force meetings, participants cited the need for maintenance of existing parks and facilities as a high priority.
+They also discussed and agreed upon the objective of connecting existing parks and neighborhoods physically through networks of greenways, open space, scenic corridors, and "green corridors" (see Chapter 6).
+Participants also came to a consensus that they would like to see parks more unified conceptually as well, through uniform signage, maps, and brochures.